External Ids for MPO Gene

 GeneCards Summary for MPO Gene

 MPO (Myeloperoxidase) is a Protein Coding gene.
 Diseases associated with MPO include Myeloperoxidase Deficiency and Alzheimer Disease.
-Among its related pathways are Immune System and Phenytoin Pathway, Pharmacokinetics.
+Among its related pathways are Phenytoin Pathway, Pharmacokinetics and LDL Oxidation in Atherogenesis.
 GO annotations related to this gene include chromatin binding and heme binding.
 An important paralog of this gene is EPX.

 UniProtKB/Swiss-Prot for MPO Gene